 - Customer clicks around a few sites, lands on a coupon offer from an affiliate site and decides to buy the product—but the coupon code displayed by the partner has expired.

 In this instance, the coupon doesn’t bring the customer to the merchant.
 But because the customer clicks on the coupon website, the transaction is attributed to that site as affiliate revenue, regardless of the fact it didn’t make the original acquisition or that the coupon was neither used nor valid.

 Without a solid attribution system, this misleading trail can skew data and make it seem like an affiliate is driving new revenue when it’s actually piggybacking on the efforts of other online marketing channels.

 How to Evaluate Your Affiliate Marketing Program

-To receive the most accurate data from your affiliate revenue program, it’s important to assess how each channel actually drives sales.
+To receive the most accurate data from your affiliate program, it’s important to assess how each channel actually drives sales.
 These three steps can help you evaluate the effectiveness of your affiliate marketing program: